Cardiothoracic Surgery Residencies and Fellowships

 Dr. Michael Halkos was appointed division chief in 2017.
 He is a highly experienced and productive academic cardiac surgeon-scientist with expertise in minimally invasive cardiac surgery, particularly robotic-assisted coronary artery bypass surgery and robotic mitral valve surgery, hybrid coronary revascularization, and hybrid atrial fibrillation ablation.
 He plays an active leadership role in resident education, and currently serves as principal investigator for multiple industry- and NIH-sponsored trials.

-Currently, the training program of the Emory Division of Cardiothoracic Surgery has five components: a traditional three-year residency, an integrated six-year residency, a pediatric cardiothoracic surgery fellowship, an adult cardiac surgery fellowship for domestic and international surgeons, and a transcatheter aortic valve replacement (TAVR) fellowship.
+Currently, the training program of the Emory Division of Cardiothoracic Surgery has seven components: a traditional three-year residency, an integrated six-year residency, and fellowships in pediatric cardiothoracic surgery, adult cardiac surgery for domestic and international surgeons, transcatheter aortic valve replacement (TAVR), advanced aortic surgery, and advanced robotic cardiac surgery.
 For detailed descriptions of these programs, visit Emory Cardiothoracic Surgery Residencies and Fellowships.